Happy Meat, Happy Ecosystems, Happy People

 - help that producer stay in business, which helps keep the animals they raise out of the industrial food system – so they are better cared for, respected, and appreciated than they otherwise would be.

-- hold that producer accountable for continual transparency and responsibility by making it clear that you will only buy happy meat, and that you know the difference.
+- hold that producer accountable for continual transparency and responsibility by making it clear that you will only buy happy meat, and most importantly, that you know the difference.

 Please leave a comment below the Endnotes - thank you!